Andr-oss/Capstone-Project/README.md

 ## Audience

-This software is primarily designed for **researchers** and **lab technicians** involved in neuroscientific and behavioral studies requiring precise and consistent tracking of rodent activities.
+This software is primarily designed for PennState Health Department as Capstone project.

 ---